vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/prereq.md

 If you have no experience with terminals or Java, you will struggle to get through the labs.

-## Tanzu Application Services Foundation
+## *Tanzu Application Service* (*Tanzu Application Service*) foundation

-For the best experience, you will need a Tanzu Application Services (TAS) Foundation where you will deploy your applications.
+For the best experience, you will need a
+*Tanzu Application Service* (TAS) foundation where you will deploy your applications.

-If you work for an organization that runs TAS foundations, reach out to the Platform Operations Teams that maintain them to get access to a foundation used for development or training use only.
+If you work for an organization that runs *Tanzu Application Service* foundations, reach out to the Platform Operations Teams that maintain them to get access to a foundation used for development or training use only.